Julia Margaret Cameron: Mid-century rediscovery

-Helmut Gernsheim, after seeing photographs that Cameron had donated to a railway station in Hampshire hanging in the waiting room of the station, published a book on her work that helped establish her reputation.
-Gernsheim's review of Cameron's work echoed the earlier sentiments of George Bernard Shaw and Roger Fry, criticising her allegorical and illustrative photos while praising her more straightforward portraits:If the majority of Mrs. Cameron's subject pictures seem to us affected, ludicrous and amateurish, and appear in our opinion to be failures, how masterly, on the other hand, are her straightforward, truthful portraits, which are entirely free from false sentiment, and which compensate for the errors of taste in her studies.In 1984, Mike Weaver disputed this analysis in his book Julia Margaret Cameron 1815–1879, where he elevated Cameron's tableauxs as sincere religious interpretations.
+Helmut Gernsheim, after seeing photographs that Cameron had donated hanging in the waiting room of a Hampshire railway station, published a book on her work that helped re-establish her reputation.
+Gernsheim's review echoed the sentiments of Shaw and Fry, criticising her allegorical and illustrative photos while praising her portraits:If the majority of Mrs. Cameron's subject pictures seem to us affected, ludicrous and amateurish, and appear in our opinion to be failures, how masterly, on the other hand, are her straightforward, truthful portraits, which are entirely free from false sentiment, and which compensate for the errors of taste in her studies.In 1984, Mike Weaver disputed this analysis in his book Julia Margaret Cameron 1815–1879, where he elevated Cameron's tableaux as sincere religious interpretations.
 Weaver also criticised the characterisations of Cameron's personality that focused on her supposed eccentricities.

+Gernsheim wrote Masterpieces of Victorian Photography 1840–1900 to accompany the Festival of Britain event that marked the centenary of "the first important exhibition of photography ever held [at the 1851 Great Exhibition]".
+In selecting photographs from his collection for the event, Gernsheim chose Cameron's "Florence Fisher" as the frontispiece of the catalogue.
+Also, her 1867 portrait of Sir Henry Taylor was one of the 16 images reproduced in the central section of photographs.
+Only one other photographer has more than one image in the booklet: two of P. H. Delamotte's scenes of the Crystal Palace in 1859.
+In the entry for Cameron, Gernsheim writes: "Her brilliant portraits of [the great Victorians] rank with those off Hill and Adamson, and Nadar, as the finest produced in the nineteenth century ...
+Mrs Cameron's large head studies are purely photographic in style, and far in advance of her time."
+Twenty-six of her portraits were exhibited.